 How do I convert an image to Base64?

-Upload or drag a JPG, PNG, GIF, WebP, or SVG file (up to 10 MB).
-The tool encodes it locally and shows a data URL or raw Base64 string you can copy or download.
+Upload, paste (Ctrl+V), or drag a JPG, PNG, GIF, WebP, SVG, BMP, ICO, or HEIC file (up to 10 MB).
+The tool encodes it locally and shows a data URL or raw Base64 string you can copy, download, or use in one-click code snippets.

 How do I convert PNG to Base64?